Rizzy1857/Apate/README.md

 # Project Mirage - Adaptive Deception Framework

+⚠️**Archived**: The project is being archived as it functions as a great prototype but fails to grow into a final project, having many fatal issues.
+Till I find a solution for these issues, I will be working on other projects, feel free to browse the repo and suggest changes if you have any.

 An intelligent honeypot system built on a staged cognitive architecture with a five-layer research roadmap.
 Mirage augments the robust Apate foundation with progressive, advisory-only behavioral modeling to improve Mean Time To Discovery (MTTD) through context-enrichment rather than autonomous decision-making.

 **Primary Metric**: Mean Time To Discovery (MTTD)